Robbie Fowler

-Robert Bernard Fowler (born 9 April 1975) is an English football coach and former player.
+Robert Bernard Fowler (born 9 April 1975) is an English football coach and former professional player.
 He most recently managed Saudi First Division League side Al-Qadsiah.
+He is best known for his time playing for Liverpool, initially from 1993 to 2001.

-As a player, he was a striker, and is the ninth-highest goalscorer in the history of the Premier League.
-He is best known for his time at Liverpool, initially from 1993 to 2001.
-He scored 183 goals in total for Liverpool, earning the nickname "God" from the Anfield fans, and he is Liverpool's second-top scorer in the Premier League.
+As a player, Fowler was a striker, and is the ninth-highest goalscorer in the history of the Premier League.
+Renowned as a natural finisher who was predominantly left-footed, he scored 183 goals in total for Liverpool, and was especially prolific in his first three full seasons when he scored over 30 goals in each of them, earning the nickname "God" from the Kop at Anfield and twice being named PFA Young Player of the Year (1995 and 1996).
+He is Liverpool's second-top scorer in the Premier League.
+In 2026 Fowler was listed at number 12 in an official club poll of Liverpool's greatest players.

 He subsequently played for Leeds United and Manchester City, before returning to Liverpool in January 2006.
 He moved to Cardiff City eighteen months later.
 He played there for a year before transferring to Blackburn Rovers on a short-term deal.
 In December 2008, he departed Blackburn and played in Australia with North Queensland Fury and Perth Glory.
 In 2011, he joined Thai side Muangthong United as a player, but later was appointed player-manager, which he remained until his retirement in 2012.

 Fowler was capped for England 26 times, scoring 7 goals.
 He was included in England's squads for Euro 1996, Euro 2000 and the 2002 FIFA World Cup.